 The Pipers Trail was originally conceived in 2007 as an 'Army in Scotland' campaign to engage with the civil community.
 Over 4 years the scheme covered the length and breadth of Scotland visiting schools and communities encouraging an interest in the Great Highland Bagpipe, Highland Drumming and Dancing.
 Now, the project has been taken on by the Royal Edinburgh Military Tattoo with the same broad intentions but also to enable a wider community to participate in one of the world's greatest celebrations of pipe, drums and military music.

-Email applications (to: email@example.com) should be accompanied with a CV and accompanied by any evidence of playing standard.
+Those interested should email applications to: email@example.com The email should be accompanied with a CV and some evidence of playing standard.
 If formal qualifications are unavailable, applicants may provide a reference from a Pipe Major of an established Band.
-Applications close on 1 Jun 14.
+Applications will close on 28 February 2015.